Early Care and Education

 • The legacy of 20th-century redlining – the practice of designating neighborhoods of color as risky for investment – persists today with residual inequity and disinvestment in Grand Rapids and adjacent suburbs.

-• 59% of Kent County families who can’t access early childhood care and education services live in the cities of Grand Rapids, Wyoming and Kentwood.
+• In Kent County, 59% of families who can’t access early childhood care and education services live in the cities of Grand Rapids, Wyoming and Kentwood.

 • Early childhood education is both costly to provide and unaffordable for most families.
 Providers operate with slim margins while costs for low- and middle- income families are too high.

-Read the full report authored by IFF and funded by WKKF: Split by More Than the Grand River to learn more.
+Read the report Split by More Than the Grand River, authored by IFF and funded by WKKF, to learn more.